Weekend Community Safety Dispatcher/Officer

 Share this job

-Reed College is hiring Community Safety Officers!
+Reed College is seeking to hire a weekend community safet dispatcher/officer.
+This position is scheduled to work two 12 hour shifts per week, on Saturday and Sunday.
+Pay for this position is $19.58/hour and this position is eligible for the Reed College employee benefits package.
 Being a Community Safety Officer (CSO) is important and exciting work in higher education.
 Each day, you will conduct patrols and talk to students, staff, and faculty across campus.
 It will be your duty to get to know the people and places in our community, in order to help us stay safe.

 Prior experience with security work is not required because we provide two months of field training for all new hires.
 During this time, you will learn how to patrol and how to be a first responder when someone needs assistance.
 To be successful as a CSO, you don’t have to have a specific background or experience, but you do need to be friendly, and the kind of person who can learn to react calmly in an urgent situation.